ascotai/ppwdump/Readme.md

    - `OLLAMA_MODEL`: The language model to use.
    - `OLLAMA_BASE_URL`: The base URL for the language model.
    - `OLLAMA_NUM_CTX`: The number of context tokens.
+   - `USE_VISION`: Enable or disable vision feature.
+   - `HEADLESS`: Run the browser in headless mode.

 3. **Browser Configuration**